Companies/Nextpower (Nextracker)

 Competitive position

-Array Technologies has pursued a different integration strategy, acquiring a New Mexico steel mill to control torque tube supply and reduce steel cost.
-Nextpower's approach — adding electronics, software, and now power conversion — bets that differentiation comes from the intelligence and integration of the system rather than the cost of the steel.
+Array Technologies has pursued a different integration strategy, securing domestic torque-tube steel through supply partnerships and building its own U.S. tracker factory to control steel cost and qualify for domestic-content incentives.
+Nextpower's approach, adding electronics, software, and now power conversion, bets that differentiation comes from the intelligence and integration of the system rather than the cost of the steel.
 The two strategies reflect different views of where durable margin lives in the tracker industry.

 Strategy & outlook